Surprise boot camp changes Andrejs

-WHEN Andrejs Everitt arrived at Whitten Oval one Thursday afternoon in December, he had no idea his outlook on life was about to dramatically change.
+When Andrejs Everitt arrived at Whitten Oval one December day, he had no idea his outlook on life was about to change

 The 21-year-old and eight of his contemporaries had been ordered to the club to attend a two-day camp in the agricultural town of Ballan, located 78km northwest of Melbourne.